Data analytics programs

 - realize the importance of this work in both informing and advancing positive health outcomes within our society

-The Professional Specialization Certificate in Population Health Data Analysis (PHDA) fills a gap in the present training needs for those working in the field of epidemiology, population health and statistical analysis.
+The Micro-certificate in Population Health Data Analysis (PHDA) fills a gap in the present training needs for those working in the field of epidemiology, population health and statistical analysis.
 The four-course, online certificate program will give you strong foundational knowledge and data analysis skills to support your work within the health and social services sector.
 To learn more about this program, join us for a FREE webinar.

 Data Analytics courses